tom-krieger/pxe_install/README.md

 ###### Ubuntu 22

-Startig with Ubuntu 22 autoinstall is used for installing Ubuntu servers.
-This brings a huge change to paritioning.
+Starting with Ubuntu 22 `autoinstall` is used for installing Ubuntu servers.
+You need the server iso file.
+Ubuntu 22 autoinstall brings a huge change to paritioning.
 You can use all the settings available from the Ubuntu autoinstall.
 All key/value pairs are passed directly from the yaml file to the autoinstall file.
 The `order` field will be removed and is used for content::fragment ordering.
-So please make sure to habe no duplicates in your partitioning.
+So please make sure to have no duplicates in your partitioning.

-Below there's a shor example how partitioning can look like.
+Below there's a short example how partitioning can look like.

 ```yaml
 partitioning: